senzing-garage/aws-cloudformation-performance-testing/reports/20231019-provisioned-single-DB/report.md

 ![Total DB Cost](./images/TotalDBCost.png)

 This is total database cost of processing 20 million records.
 Database cost only!
 This does not include the cost ECS tasks.
+It should also be noted that the Serverless V1 cost is an estimate, at best.

 ## Further work